 In accordance with applicable accounting standards, expense related to performance share awards is accrued if the attainment of performance indicators is probable as determined by management.
 The expense is recognized over the applicable Performance Period.
 Each quarter management evaluates the probability that the target performance goals will be achieved, if at all, and the anticipated level of attainment.
-During the three months ended December 31, 2010, management increased the expected attainment for the performance shares granted as part of the 2010 LTIP from 100% to 150% based on forecasted sales and operating income.

 LTIP Stock Options.
-The Committee included time-vested stock options in the 2010 LTIP to reward long-term Company performance, link an executive's incentives to the stockholders' interests in increasing stockholder value and to provide executives with incentives to stay with the Company.
-Stock options granted as part of 2010 LTIP vest in equal annual installments over a three-year period and have a 10-year term.
+The Committee included time-vested stock options in the 2012 LTIP to reward long- term Company performance, link an executive's incentives to the stockholders' interests in increasing stockholder value and to provide executives with incentives to stay with the Company.
+Stock options granted as part of 2012 LTIP vest in equal annual installments over a three-year period and have a 10-year term.
 In accordance with the Company's equity award granting policy, the exercise price of all stock options equals the closing sale price (price for last trade) of our common stock as reported by The NASDAQ Global Select Stock Market on the date of grant.